memcachier/docs/heroku_articles/flask-memcache.md

     $ heroku create
     ```

-    In addition to creating the actual Heroku application this command also adds
+    In addition to creating the actual Heroku application, this command adds
     the corresponding remote to your local Git repository.

-We now have a Heroku app but our Flask app is not yet ready for deployment.
+We now have a Heroku app, but our Flask app is not yet ready to be deployed to Heroku.
 We
-will go through the deployment steps later but fist let us implement some
+will make a few necessary changes later, but first let's implement some
 task list functionality.

 ## Add task list functionality